JunedDeshmukh/CodeSandbox_clone/README.md

 # CodeSandbox Clone

 ## 🖥️ Sample Preview
-> Click on the image to see the full preview
 ![CodeSandbox Screenshot](https://github.com/JunedDeshmukh/CodeSandbox_clone/blob/1f2bd3dffc3e595c403cce8d6bb32823db046dbf/frontend/public/CodeSandbox.png)

 A Code Sandbox that integrates a **code editor**, **terminal**, and **browser-like functionality** in a single interface.